I’ve heard good things about this film.

 If you’ve seen The Promised Neverland anime, you should be familiar with this concept.

-‘Mama’ Isabella serves as the children’s handler to nurture them and subdue them into loyalty until the time comes to sell them.
-Isabella even births one of her prisoners, Ray.
+In The Promised Neverland, ‘Mama’ Isabella serves as the children’s handler to nurture them and subdue them into loyalty until the time comes to sell them.
+Isabella even births one of her child prisoners, Ray.

 It is nothing new in media by a long shot, and despite the repeated repetition possibly being a ‘lesser magic’ cast in the form of consented disclosure, many people don’t seem to recognize the patterns.